 A sociopathic person is walled off from their inner core.
 How they present themselves to the world is a facade.
 Their operational system is power.
 To relate to them by playing the power game is a losing proposition because they are masters of the game and they will win at all cost.

-Two elements that are always present in a relationship with someone who is committed to the Sociopathic Style are fighting for one’s boundaries, and trying to ward off attacks.
+Two elements that are always present in a relationship with someone who is committed to the Sociopathic Style is fighting for one’s boundaries and trying to ward off attacks.
 A sociopath has no concept of himself, the other, or the other’s boundaries.
 The more severe the Sociopathic Style is in an individual, the less “self” or “other” exists.
 Therefore, it is important to present yourself so you are clearly heard and seen.
 Any confrontation needs to be handled cautiously.

 One can test a sociopath’s commitment level to the Sociopathic Style of relating with the use of a tool called Language of Integrity, which was developed by Dr. John McCormick while working with couples in therapy, to help them work through their conflicts and deepen their intimacy.